 Heavy Vehicle Registration Assessment Scheme (HVRAS)

-The objective of the scheme is to provide people with accreditation to inspect heavy vehicles and trailers to ensure they comply with:
+The objective of the HVRAS is to provide people with accreditation to inspect heavy vehicles (more than 4.5 tonne gross vehicle mass) and trailers (more than 750 aggregate trailer mass) to ensure they comply with:

 - dimensional limitations

 - vehicle identifiers (for example: engine number, vehicle identification number and chassis number).

 Imported vehicles that have not been previously registered in Australia cannot be inspected and measured by HVRAS accredited persons.
 These imported vehicles must be sighted by the Department of Transport and Main Roads for verification with the vehicle import documents.

 To find a HVRAS accredited person in your area, please refer to the list of HVRAS accredited persons, which is sorted by HVRAS accredited person's location.

 If you are a HVRAS accredited person, you can also use the list of HVRAS accredited persons to confirm your contact details.
 If your contact details in the list are not correct, email the HVRAS administrator to update.